 - Any group companies or employees of Evolve.
 Your data is held on our secure database, which is only accessible by our employees.

-- We may share your information with a law enforcement body, regulatory or government agency, court or other third party where it is a matter of law or legal obligation
+- We may share your information with a law enforcement body, regulatory or government agency, court or other third parties where it is a matter of law or legal obligation

 - If you are a candidate, we may share your information with a referee who you have given us permission to contact on your behalf